Scrivener’s ARC, Lewis’s OHE, McCarthy and

 demonstrate the principles discussed.
 However, as

-I read Chapter 6 I began to appreciate a substantial
+I read Chapter 6 I began to appreciate a

 di¤erence in this edition: that it provides the